-2-1 LUBRICATION
+2-1 Lubrication

-- 1. Jacks are lubricated before leaving the factory. - For normal operation, jacks should be greased at least once per month.
+- 1. Standard jacks are lubricated before leaving the factory. - 2.
+For normal operation, jacks should be greased at least once per month.
 Under extended use, grease twice monthly or as conditions dictate.
-Grease through the fitting on the jack with hand or power operated equipment.
+Grease thru the fitting on the jack with hand or power operated equipment.
 Grease with No. 1 Consistency Grease.
-Do not allow jacks to operate without lubrication.
+Do not allow jacks to operate un-lubricated.
 It is the responsibility of the user to maintain sufficient lubrication of the jack. - 3.
 The products listed below are recommended by the lubricant manufacturers to meet the requirements for normal operation.
 The listing of brand names is solely for the convenience of users of Joyce equipment and their lubricant suppliers; it does not constitute any endorsement.
 Joyce/Dayton assumes no responsibilities for the quality, performance or availability of any listed products